keegan266/inaflash/README.md

-# inaflash
+# In a Flash
-Website for In a Flash
+Website for In a Flash.
+An org raising awarness of mental health